 - Preheat the oven to 350 degrees.

-- Combine all of the ingredients in a high-speed blender (such as a Vitamix) and process until smooth and creamy.
+- Combine all of the ingredients in a and process until smooth and creamy.

 - Pour pumpkin mixture into the unbaked pie crust.
 Bake in the middle rack in the center of the oven for about 1 hour (or until knife inserted in the center comes out clean.)
 Set pumpkin on wire rack to cool for at least 1 hour before serving.